woocommerce/qit-documentation/docs/environment/installation-setup.md

 - Configure your environment with the [Configuration Options](environment/configuration-options.md).
 - Learn about extending your environment in the [Installing Plugins From Other Sources](environment/installing-plugins-other-sources.md) section.
-- For advanced features, see the [Advanced Usage](environment/advanced-usage.md) section.

 ## Support